 Amex Platinum vs. Other Premium Cards

 How does the Amex Platinum card compare to the other big names in premium travel cards, like the Chase Sapphire Reserve card?
-You can find our full comparison of these two cards here, but here’s a quick look:
+You can find our full comparison of the Chase Sapphire Reserve vs Amex Platinum cards.

-Again, every traveler will weigh these different categories differently.
+Every traveler will weigh these different benefits differently.
 So you need to decide what matters most to you in a premium credit card before choosing one over the other.

 There’s no denying that the travel perks that come with the American Express Platinum are the best on the market.
 If getting into more lounges and upping your hotel and car rental game with instant status are what you’re after, it’s the obvious winner here.
 If you’re concerned mostly with booking flights, there’s no better card than the Amex Platinum – period.